open-telemetry/opentelemetry-collector-contrib/processor/intervalprocessor/README.md

 The following settings can be optionally configured:

 * `interval`: The interval in which the processor should re-export the aggregated metrics.
 Default: 15s
 * `max_staleness`: The total time a state entry will live past the time it was last seen.
 Set to 0 to retain state indefinitely.
+NOTE: Staleness is only evaluated every 30 minutes.
+So `max_staleness` values less than 30 minutes will not be effective.
 Default: 0